Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Alternative pretraining strategy

-To better understand the relationship between strain energy patterns and effective initializations, we compared our meta-learning approach against a simple pretraining strategy.
-We trained the reparameterization network to directly output strain energy density fields (one of its inputs) using mean squared error (MSE) loss over 100 epochs (understood as sweeps through the training dataset).
-Performance profiles in \cref{fig:pretrain_perfprof} show that this approach offers moderate efficient improvements over the meta-learned initialization, requiring the fewest iterations in 40.7\% of tasks compared to meta-neural TO's 37.4\%.
+To better understand the relationship between strain energy fields and effective initial designs, we compared our meta-learning approach against a simple pretraining strategy.
+We trained the neural field to directly output strain energy density fields (one of its inputs) using mean squared error loss over 100 epochs (understood as sweeps through the meta-training dataset).
+Performance profiles in \cref{fig:pretrain_perfprof} show that this approach offers moderate efficiency improvements over the meta-learned initialization, requiring the fewest iterations in 40.7\% of tasks compared to meta-neural TO's 37.4\%.
 Further, the approach improves continuous and thresholded compliance across tasks, narrowing the quality gap between neural and standard TO.

 This approach's strong performance validates a key insight of our meta-learning framework: the critical importance of strain energy patterns in generating effective initial designs.
 Meta-learning naturally discovered this relationship without explicit supervision, demonstrating its ability to uncover meaningful physical principles from the optimization process alone.
 This discovery mechanism makes our meta-learning approach particularly promising for applications where the relevant physical patterns are less well understood or where multiple fields need to be considered simultaneously.